American lobster: As food

 American lobsters are a popular food.
 They are commonly boiled or steamed.
 Hard-shells (lobsters that are several months past their last molt) can survive out of water for up to four or five days if kept refrigerated.
 Soft-shells (lobsters that have only recently molted) do not survive more than a few hours out of water.
 Lobsters are usually cooked alive, which may be illegal in certain areas and which some people consider inhumane.

+Boiling lobsters has been banned in several jurisdictions, including Switzerland, New Zealand, and parts of Italy.
+Boiling has been deemed to cause "extreme suffering" in lobsters, who continue to show intense brain activity for 30 to 150 seconds after immersion in boiling water.
+Slowly raising the water temperature may also cause pain in crustaceans over a longer period of time.

-One common way of serving lobster 'tail' (actually the abdomen) is with beef, known as surf and turf.
+Lobster 'tail' (actually the abdomen) is sometimes served with beef as surf and turf.
 Lobsters have a greenish or brownish organ called the tomalley, which, like the liver and pancreas in a human, filters out toxins from the body.
-Some diners consider it a delicacy, but others avoid it because they consider it a toxin source; dislike eating innards; or are put off by its texture and appearance, that of a grainy greenish paste.
+Some diners consider it a delicacy, but others avoid it because they consider it a toxin source, dislike eating innards, or are put off by its grainy paste texture and greenish appearance.

 A set of nutcrackers and a long, thin tool for pulling meat from inaccessible areas are suggested as basics, although more experienced diners can eat the animal with their bare hands or a simple tool (a fork, knife or rock).
 Eating a lobster can get messy, and most restaurants offer a lobster bib.
 Meat is generally contained in the larger claws and tails, and stays warm quite a while after being served.
 There is some meat in the legs and in the arms that connect the large claws to the body.
 There is also some small amount of meat just below the carapace around the thorax and in the smaller legs.

+Recognition of the sentience of North American lobsters

+A 2021 London School of Economics report found strong evidence to suggest that lobsters can experience pain.
+Dr Jonathan Birch, Principal Investigator on the project, said, "After reviewing over 300 scientific studies, we concluded that cephalopod molluscs and decapod crustaceans should be regarded as sentient, and should therefore be included within the scope of animal welfare law."

+Following the report, octopuses, crabs and lobsters are now protected under stronger animal welfare legislation in the UK (under the Animal Welfare (Sentience) Bill).